cscart/docs/en/developer_guide/core/documents/snippets.rst

 1. Defining the snippet type from the template.

-   Each template calling the snippet knows what snippets are available for it.
-On the programming level the template is a class that implements the ITemplate interface.
+   Each template, that calls a snippet, knows what snippets are available for it.
+On the software level, a template is a class that implements the ``ITemplate`` interface.

-2. Receiving the template snippet by the type and character id.
-The ``\Tygh\Template\Snippet\Repository`` class is used for this.
+2. Receiving the template snippet by the type and character identifier with the aid of the ``\Tygh\Template\Snippet\Repository`` class.

 3. Calling the ``'template_snippet_render_pre'`` pre-hook.